AlgoTrader5/cryptoq/README.md

 # cryptoq
-stores market data in kdb+ streaming from cryptofeed
+stores streaming trade and quote data from cryptofeed to kdb

 make sure qpython is installed pip install qpython